 Taking more methadone than prescribed, using it too frequently, or combining it with other substances can result in overdose.1, 6 People should use methadone as directed.

 Viewpoints on Methadone

 It is important to remember that there is no one set path to recovery.
-Support groups, including those that are organized and led by peers, can help members stay abstinent and augment therapy.2, 3 However, some groups do not support the use of medications in recovery.3 Individuals or groups, even within the same organization, may have different policies or attitudes.
+Support groups, including those that are organized and led by peers—such as 12-step programs—can help members stay abstinent and augment therapy.2, 3 However, some groups do not support the use of medications in recovery.3 Individuals or groups, even within the same organization, may have different policies or attitudes.
 Don’t hesitate to ask your local organizations for their viewpoints on medications for addiction treatment.